-- that the announcement on the listed corporation's internal management targets must explain the nature of the internal targets in accordance with Rule 9.16(1)(f) of the ACE LR; and - immediate and periodic disclosures must comply with Rule 9.19(37) of the ACE LR and Notes 3(b) and 4 of Appendix 9B of the ACE LR. - 9.2 To what extent can a listed corporation disclose to the investors, press or analysts profit estimates / forecasts / internal targets / proposed projects / future developments ("Forecasts & Targets")?
+- the requirements on the contents of announcement as set out in Rule 9.16 of the ACE LR and in particular the announcement on its internal target must explain the nature of the internal targets in accordance with Rule 9.16(1)(f) of the ACE LR; - the immediate and periodic disclosures must comply with Rule 9.19(37) of the ACE LR and Notes 3(b) and 4 of Appendix 9B of the ACE LR; and

-A listed corporation can disclose the Forecasts & Targets provided that the disclosure adheres to the Corporate Disclosure Policy prescribed under the ACE LR including the requirement that there should not be selective disclosure of the Forecasts & Targets to the investors, press or analysts prior to the release or simultaneous release, of the Forecasts & Targets through Bursa Link.

-9.3 Are key performance indicators ("KPIs") considered internal targets which must comply with the disclosure obliqations under the ACE LR?
+- the disclosure must adhere to the Corporate Disclosure Policy prescribed under the ACE LR including the requirement that there should not be selective disclosure of the internal targets to the investors, press, analysts or any other parties prior to the release or simultaneous release, of the internal targets through Bursa Link. - 9.3 Are key performance indicators ("KPIs") considered internal targets which must comply with the disclosure obligations under the ACE LR?